Cost-cuts put gold miners between rock and a hard place

 While that represents a sharp turnaround from the cost inflation before it also shows the difficulty of making deep cuts.
 And some say this might be the end of the road.

-“Most of the gains come in the first year after a company has made major decisions on cutting employee numbers or benefits,” said Sean Boyd, chief executive of Agnico-Eagle Mines, a mid-sized producer with mines in Canada and Mexico.
+“Most of the gains come in the first year after a company has made major decisions on cutting employee numbers or benefits,” said Sean Boyd, chief executive of Agnico-Eagle Mines (AEM.TO), a mid-sized producer with mines in Canada and Mexico.

 Employee salaries are “sticky” and hard to reduce, said Adam Graf, an analyst with Cowen and Co. in New York.
 So is the price of fuel, which makes up about a third of mining costs and is set by the market.